MarieDidItFirst/Computational-Biology-From-Scratch/01_Biology_Foundations/README.md

 - Genes and Genomes
 - Proteins and Amino Acids
 - Enzymes
-- Receptors and Ligands
-- Mutations
-- Central Dogma of Molecular Biology

 ✔️Learning Goal
 By the end of this section, you should understand the biological concepts commonly encountered in computational biology, bioinformatics, molecular docking, and molecular dynamics studies.